puppetlabs/bolt/documentation/writing_plans.md

 The target object represents a target and its specific connection options.

 The state of a target is stored in the inventory for the duration of a plan, allowing you to collect facts or set variables for a target and retrieve them later.
 You can get a printable representation via the `name` function, as well as access components of the target: `protocol, host, port, user, password`.
+For a list of functions available to a target, see [Bolt data types](./bolt_types_reference.md#target)

 ### `TargetSpec`